jsvine/markovify/README.md

 # Print five randomly-generated sentences
 for i in range(5):
     print(text_model.make_sentence())

+# Print three randomly-generated sentences of no more than 140 characters
+for i in range(3):
+    print(text_model.make_short_sentence(140))
 ```

+Notes:

+- The usage examples here assume you're trying to markovify text.
+If you'd like to use the underlying `markovify.Chain` class, which is not text-specific, check out [the (annotated) source code](markovify/model.py).

-Markovify works best with large, well-punctuated texts.
+- Markovify works best with large, well-punctuated texts.
 If your text doesn't use `.`s to delineate sentences, put each sentence on a newline, and use the `markovify.NewlineText` class instead of `markovify.Text` class.

+- By default, the `make_sentence` method tries, a maximum of 10 times per invocation, to make a sentence that doesn't overlap too much with the original text.
+If it is successful, the method returns the sentence as a string.
+If not, it returns `None`.
+To increase or decrease the number of attempts, use the `tries` keyword argument, e.g., call `.make_sentence(tries=100)`.

+- By default, `markovify.Text` rejects sentences containing word-sequences longer than 15 words or 70% of the total words in the sentence.
+You can change this rule by overriding `markovify.Text`'s [`test_sentence_output` method](markovify/text.py).
+For more on extending/overriding methods, see the "Advanced Usage" section below.

 ## Advanced Usage